yousef-mustafa/pathWAS/README.md

-# 🧬 pathWAS: Analysis Framework for the Pathway-Wide Association Study
+# 🧬 pathWAS: Analysis Framework for Pathway-Wide Association Studies (PWAS)

 **pathWAS** is an open-source Python package for conducting **pathway-level analogs of transcriptome-wide association studies (TWAS)**.
 It enables researchers to model genetically regulated pathway activity and test its association with complex traits using both **individual-level** and **summary-level** data.